 Cooking Low ‘n’ Slow – the Snake Method

-Low ‘n’ Slow BBQ is emerging as a favourite way to achieve smokey, tender meat – and setting up your kettle BBQ to cook in this style couldn’t be easier!
+Low ‘n’ Slow BBQ is emerging as a favourite way to achieve smoky, tender meat – and setting up your kettle BBQ to cook in this style couldn’t be easier!
 The video uses Heat Beads® BBQ Briquettes to set up for the low and slow Snake Method – safe, easy and the best way to get fall-apart tender meats.
 Watch the video, or follow our simple step by step guide to cooking with this method.

 The Snake Method is an indirect method of low n’ slow cooking using briquettes or coal.
 A favourite amongst lovers of slow barbecue and smoking, the Snake Method provides a stable temperature over a long period of time.
 It’s the ideal set-and-forget cooking technique, guaranteed to produce a succulent and flavourful end result every time.
 Another great article – Chris Girvan Brown Snake method article

 Start with at least half a bag of Heat Beads® Briquettes.
 This method best done using a kettle barbecue.

 Arrange your briquettes by laying two briquettes side by side on the grate, snaking half way around the wall of the kettle.
 The configuration of the briquettes dictates the amount of heat, and the length dictates how long the burn will be.

 Be aware that the width and length of your snake can vary depending on the size of your barbecue and what you are cooking.
 We’re using a standard method for this how to.

 Place a second, single layer on top.
 This ensures that lit briquettes will fall towards, and not away from, unlit briquettes.

 At the start of the fuse leave four unlit briquettes without the top layer.

 Grab your chimney and light six or so briquettes.
 Once they’re burning brightly place at the start of the fuse, where you’ve piled the four unlit briquettes.